emike09/purestorage-prtg/README.md

 Author:     lloydy@purestorage.com

 Note:       The original author, listed above, is no longer employed by Pure and that e-mail address is invalid.
-Note:       I'm not sure what version of 6.5.x this script stopped working.
+I'm not sure what version of 6.5.x this script stopped working.
 I was on 6.3.15 when this was working, but upgrading to 6.5.8 caused it to stop functioning.
-Note:       The fix involves using a new SSL certificate (self-signed or from your local CA), and installing the certificate on your PRTG server/probe.
+The fix involves using a new SSL certificate (self-signed or from your local CA), and installing the certificate on your PRTG server/probe.
-Note:       Line 835 of the script has been commented out in this fork.
+Line 835 of the script has been commented out in this fork.

 Version:    1.11